 12) Create a customer-centric business culture

 Keeping in touch with your customers helps you build positive long-term relationships with them, in addition to earning their trust.
 Customers who trust you are more likely to stay loyal to your brand for a longer time.
-Moreover, if you keep in touch with customers throughout the buyer journey.
-It’s easier to find out about issues they are facing with your product and fix them.
+Moreover, if you keep in touch with customers throughout the buyer journey, it’s easier to find out about issues they are facing with your product and fix them.
 More importantly, you can do this before the customer walks away, at which point it’s usually too late to win them back.

 Customers who feel seen, heard and appreciated are likely to turn into valuable brand ambassadors.
 They’re also more likely to refer friends and family to your brand.
 This is good news, because 51% of new customers trust recommendations from friends more than they trust brand advertising.

 When your customers start advertising your brand for free, don’t let this go unnoticed.
 Rather, show your appreciation for the business they’re bringing in by offering them rewards and incentives.
 After all, a good referral program is a good way to increase brand loyalty among your current customers and win over new ones.

 13) Build systems that prioritize consumer privacy

 Apple recently announced a change in their privacy ecosystem which has cut digital advertisers off the user data which they could access freely before.
-In order to survive, digital marketers have to develop new systems which not only protect consumer privacy.
-But also help them reach the audiences they want in creative, non-intrusive ways.
+In order to survive, digital marketers have to develop new systems that not only protect consumer privacy, but also help them reach the audiences they want in creative, non-intrusive ways.

 Apple’s decision aside, privacy is a huge concern at the moment.
 For this reason, marketers who continue to find loopholes that allow them to exploit user data are likely to lose public support.